Neraud/PADListener/README.md

 To sum up, this application starts a local proxy on your Android device and captures the data sent by GungHo servers to PAD.
 It then syncs your monster box using PADherder's APIs.

-It's still in beta, but I plan to upload it on the Play Store as soon as it's stable enough.

 Thanks
 ----------
 I'd like to thank [Freddie](https://github.com/madcowfred) for his great work on [PADherder](https://www.padherder.com) and its API.